DaviMedrade/ETS2Sync-Helper-4/README.md

 ### Compilation
 Once the dependencies are in place, just open `ETS2Sync-Helper-4.sln` in Visual Studio 2017 and compile normally.
 Be aware that in a debug build the sync process is noticeably slower.

+### Backend
+The backend code can be found here: https://github.com/Inklay/WebService